mozilla-services/syncstorage-rs/docs/src/tools/payload_link_reconciler.md

 - `spannerProjectId`, `spannerInstanceId`, `spannerDatabase` — the
   syncstorage Spanner database.
 - `spannerMetadataInstanceId`, `spannerMetadataDatabase` — where the
   change-stream connector keeps its partition-state table.
-Recommend a dedicated database in prod for isolation.
+Dev uses a dedicated database, `syncdb-pldf-meta-dev`, so the connector holds no write access to the syncstorage database.
+Every environment should do the same.
 - `changeStreamName=payload_link_changes`.
 - `spannerDatabaseRole=payload_link_reader` — the fine-grained access
   role the job reads the stream through, created by the DDL in